 Group B also seems to increased total calorie intake, comparing to group B.

-This little experiment shows us that removing fiber from orange is a horrible idea while being on a calorie deficit.
-And as soon as you drink orange juice together with other fiber-rich foods, this can lower food intake.
+This little experiment shows us that removing fiber from oranges is a horrible idea while being in a calorie deficit.
+As soon as you drink orange juice together with other fiber-rich foods, this can lower food intake.

 Without the fiber, drinking orange juice will likely result in higher glucose concentration.
 Fiber plays a huge role in controlling glucose, insulin, and therefore, satiety.